vmware/vic/doc/user_doc/vic_installation/networks.md

 ## Public Network  ##
 The network that container VMs use to connect to the internet.
 Containers can use this public network to publish network services.
 After defining the public network, you can deploy containers directly on the public interface.

 You define the public network by setting the `public-network` option when you run `vic-machine create`.
-For  more detailed information about management networks, see the section on the `public-network` option in [Virtual Container Host Deployment Options](vch_installer_options.md#public-network).
+For  more detailed information about management networks, see the section on the `public-network` option in [VCH Deployment Options](vch_installer_options.md#public-network).

  ![Public Network](graphics/vch-external-net.png)

 ## vSphere Management Network ##

-The network for communication between the virtual container host and vCenter Server and ESXi hosts.
-Container VMs use this network to communicate with the virtual container host.
+The network for communication between the VCH and vCenter Server and ESXi hosts.
+Container VMs use this network to communicate with the VCH.

-**IMPORTANT**: Because the management network provides access to your vSphere environment, and because container VMs use this network to communicate with the virtual container host, always use a secure network for the management network.
+**IMPORTANT**: Because the management network provides access to your vSphere environment, and because container VMs use this network to communicate with the VCH, always use a secure network for the management network.
 Ideally, use separate networks for the management network and the container network.

 You define the management network by setting the `management-network` option when you run `vic-machine create`.
-For  more detailed information about management networks, see the section on the `management-network` option in [Virtual Container Host Deployment Options](vch_installer_options.md#management-network).
+For  more detailed information about management networks, see the section on the `management-network` option in [VCH Deployment Options](vch_installer_options.md#management-network).

  ![vSphere Management Network](graphics/vch-management-net.png)

 ## Client Network ##

-Connects the virtual container host endpoint VM to Docker clients and isolates the Docker endpoints from the public network.
+Connects the VCH endpoint VM to Docker clients and isolates the Docker endpoints from the public network.

 You define the Docker management endpoint network by setting the `client-network` option when you run `vic-machine create`.
-For  more detailed information about Docker management endpoint networks, see the section on the `client-network` option in [Virtual Container Host Deployment Options](vch_installer_options.md#client-network).
+For  more detailed information about Docker management endpoint networks, see the section on the `client-network` option in [VCH Deployment Options](vch_installer_options.md#client-network).

  ![Docker Management Endpoint Network](graphics/vch-docker-net.png)